brentvollebregt/nitratine.net/posts/the-nitratine-project/post.md

 I have now decided to relocate the Nitratine project to Github Pages as it has a lot of benefits but I will still keep this repo public as it may be useful for something else one day.

-This is currently hosted at: [nitratine.pythonanywhere.com](http://nitratine.pythonanywhere.com/)

 ## What is this?
 This project is a website that is hosted using Flask in Python.
-The main idea of it is to be able to add articles easily while still keeping the raw html idea.
-When the server starts it will look for articles in a user defined directory that is laid out to a certain specification.
-From then on the servers data can be edited at any time from within the site.
+The main idea of it is to be able to add articles easily while still keeping the raw HTML idea.
+When the server starts it will look for articles in a user-defined directory that is laid out to a certain specification.
+From then on the server's data can be edited at any time from within the site.

-The site has a home page and then five sub areas.
-Each article is put under one sub area.
+The site has a home page and then five sub-areas; each article is put under one sub-area.
 The site has a light and dark theme and even has an option to display snow.
-Mobile support have been added by adding a different navigation and different breakpoints have been fitted to the site.
+Mobile support has been added by adding different navigation and different breakpoints have been fitted to the site.
 The site records viewings for each article and can display them.

 ## Demonstration and Screenshots
 ![Desktop home split light dark snow](/posts/the-nitratine-project/nitratine1.jpg)